k8guard/k8guard-start-from-here/README.md

-#  Deploy Options
+#  Deploy locally

+Don't forget to build before deploy.
-You can choose to either deploy in minikube or run in in docker-compose. all batteries are included (kafka, cassandra, memcached)
+You can choose to either deploy in minikube or run in in docker-compose.

 ##  Deploy Option 1: Run in docker-compose

 1. Config :
 	edit `.env` and `env-creds` files. (default values should work fine.)

+1. set your kubernete context to the cluster you want the k8guard to run against.

 1. Bring the core (cassandra, kafka, memcached):